DigitalPublishingToolkit/TOD29GOODDATA/md/27chapter20.md

 and Technology* (forthcoming, 2018).

-Urquhart, Lachlan and Tom Rodden, 'New directions in information technology law: learning from human--computer interaction', *International Review of Law, Computers & Technology* 31.2 (2017):150-169, DOI: 10.1080/13600869.2017.1298501.
+Urquhart, Lachlan and Tom Rodden, 'New directions in information technology law: learning from human-computer interaction', *International Review of Law, Computers & Technology* 31.2 (2017):150-169, DOI: 10.1080/13600869.2017.1298501.